Extradited Eritrean wrong man say judges

 12 Luglio 2019

 Palermo, July 12 - An Eritrean man arrested in Sudan and extradited to Italy on charges of running one of the largest human trafficking gangs in Africa is the wrong man, a Palermo court said Friday.
 The man in the dock is not alleged trafficking kingpin Mered Medhanie Yedhego but actually Medhanie Tesfamariam Bere, a carpenter who is also involved in migrant trafficking and who has been sentenced to five years for abetting trafficking, the judges said.
-The court ordered Bere to be released.
+The court ordered Bere, who has spent three years in custody during the trial, to be released.
 The case has gained international headlines.

 LE RUBRICHE